Somerville School Committee

 Joe Curtatone has been Mayor of Somerville since 2003.
 Prior to that he served as a member of the Board of Aldermen.
 Learn more about Mayor Curtatone on the City of Somerville website.

 Mary Skipper joined the Somerville Public Schools as Superintendent in July of 2015, following an outstanding career at Boston Public Schools (BPS).
 Most recently, she was Network Superintendent of Schools for BPS, where she oversaw BPS' 34 high schools serving approximately 19,500 students.
 Under her leadership as Network Superintendent, Boston high schools achieved the lowest drop-out and the highest graduation rates in BPS history.
 Among her most notable accomplishments while at BPS, Superintendent Skipper helped launch TechBoston Academy (TBA) as the founding Headmaster in 2002.
-She was also Chief Education Officer for TBA.
 During her tenure as TBA Headmaster, the Academy grew from a 9-12 high school serving 75 students, to a 6-12 school with a staff of more than 100 serving a diverse student population of more than 1,000, 30% of which were English Language Learners and 25% of which were Special Education students.
 Additional roles Superintendent Skipper held at BPS included Assistant Academic Superintendent for Pilot Schools, and Technology Project Manager within the Office of Instructional Technology.